-Once you have launched an ArcGIS Server or ArcGIS Enterprise instance on Amazon Web Services, you can log in to authorize software (if necessary) or perform other ArcGIS administrative tasks.
+Once you have launched an ArcGIS Server or ArcGIS Enterprise instance on Amazon Web Services (AWS), you can log in to the Amazon Elastic Compute Cloud (EC2) instances to authorize software (if necessary) or perform other ArcGIS administrative tasks.

 - Log in to the AWS Management Console and open the instance list for your account and region.